GreptimeTeam/docs/docs/nightly/en/user-guide/migrate-to-greptimedb/migrate-from-influxdb.md

 # Migrate from InfluxDB

-GreptimeDB is a high-performance time series database designed to work in the infrastructure of the cloud era.
-Users can benefit from its elasticity and commodity storage.

-Migrating from InfluxDB to GreptimeDB could be a beneficial move.
-This guide will help you comprehend the differences between the data models of the two databases and will walk you through the migration process.
+This guide will help you understand the differences between the data models of GreptimeDB and InfluxDB, and guide you through the migration process.

 ## Data model in difference